ls1intum/Artemis/docs/dev/setup/jenkins-localvc.rst

        docker pull jenkins/jenkins:lts

-2. Create a custom docker image

-   In order to install and use Maven with Java in the Jenkins container, you have to first install maven, then download Java and finally configure Maven to use Java instead of the default version.
-   You also need to install Swift and SwiftLint if you want to be able to create Swift programming exercises.

-   To perform all these steps automatically, you can prepare a Docker
-   image:

-   Create a Dockerfile with the content found `here <docker/jenkins/Dockerfile>`.
-   Copy it in a file named ``Dockerfile``, e.g. in the folder ``/opt/jenkins/`` using ``vim Dockerfile``.

-   Now run the command ``docker build --no-cache -t jenkins-artemis .``

-   This might take a while because Docker will download Java, but this is only required once.

 Nginx proxy setup
 #################

 If you run your own NGINX or if you install Jenkins on a local development computer, you can skip this section.

-#.
-Create a file increasing the maximum file size for the Nginx proxy.
+2. Create a file increasing the maximum file size for the Nginx proxy.
    The nginx-proxy uses a default file limit that is too small for the plugin that will be uploaded later. **Skip this step if you have your own NGINX instance.**